tobice/tellypal/README.md

 1. Download & unpack the repository
 2. Go to the repository directory & run `npm install`
 3. Check the `config.js` file and update it according to your needs
+4. Make sure that the database directory and the image cache directory defined in the config file exist and are both writable (by default you have to create directories `./var` and `./var/imageCache`)
-4. Run `grunt build` (if you have `grunt` installed globally; otherwise use the binary inside `node_modules/grunt-cli/bin`).
+5. Run `grunt build` (if you have `grunt` installed globally; otherwise use the binary inside `node_modules/grunt-cli/bin`).
-5. Check that `deluged` and `deluge-web` are running and that the **Deluge:
+6. Check that `deluged` and `deluge-web` are running and that the **Deluge:
 Web UI** is connected to the `deluged` daemon (unfortunately, you have to do this step for TellyPal)
-6. Run `node index.js` to start the daemon
+7. Run `node index.js` to start the daemon
-7. Access TellyPal from you web browser
+8. Access TellyPal from you web browser
 (by default [http://localhost:3000] (http://localhost:3000))

+If you want to know what's going on in the background, just run TellyPal with the `DEBUG` environment variable defined.

+* use `DEBUG="*" node index.js` to get all debug information
+* use `DEBUG="tellypal:" node index.js` to get the most important debug information

 If you want to play with the code, just run `grunt devel` to start a dev server that will react to any changes you make to the code.